New Research · Farah et al., JACC 2026

 CAD Genetic Risk Score

-Predicts your lifetime susceptibility — strongest in ages 40–49, before symptoms appear
+Predicts lifetime susceptibility — strongest ages 40–49, before symptoms appear

 Inherited LDL (FH)

-Single gene variants that triple lifetime cholesterol exposure — invisible to standard lipid panels
+Single gene variants that triple lifetime cholesterol exposure — invisible to lipid panels

 Inflammatory Pathway

-Genetic variants driving chronic inflammation that standard CRP tests don't predict
+Genetic variants driving chronic inflammation standard CRP tests don't predict

 Lp(a) Risk